 - Job Star: California's Job Search Guide — Gives quick overviews on resumes, cover letters, and interviewing.

-- job-hunt — Offers advice on developing your marketing materials including numerous free resume and cover letter samples.
+- Job Hunt Susan Ireland — Offers advice on developing your marketing materials including numerous free resume and cover letter samples.

 - Indeed — A site that integrates thousands of jobs from company hiring pages.
 Companies also post job openings directly.